Sin7Y/ola-lang/docs/ola-language/data-types.md

 }
 ```

+{% hint style="info" %}
-Note the length of the array can be read with the `.length` member.
+The length of the array can be read with the `.length` member.
 The length is readonly.
-Arrays can be initialized with an array literal.
+Arrays can be initialized with an array literal.&#x20;
+{% endhint %}

 For example:

 ```
   fn primenumber(u32 n) -> (u32) {